EricXia7/Midterm-project/README.md

 ### Analysis Limitations
 1. We lacked a better hotel quality indicator, which could have major impact on the price.
-2. In real world, lots of other factors may result in hotels ‘pricing strategy, such as star rating of the hotel，distance to famous tourist palaces/airports and railway stations, the square of a room and the utility provided.
+2. In real world, lots of other factors may result in hotels ‘pricing strategy, such as star rating of the hotel，distance to famous tourist palaces/airports and railway stations, the size of a room and the utility provided.
 These kinds of factors which weren’t collected in this project may lay great influence on price of a hotel.
 3. On a second look, price might not be a great dependent variable with the presence of score.
 A good score can be given either because of the good services and great facilities, or an out-of-expectation experience given a low price.
 In the latter case, price could be an independent variable.